 The sensor architecture is depicted in Fig. 1(a).
-The stereo platform is composed of two CMOS USB cameras, with a focal length of 2.8mm and a baseline of 30cm, synchronized with an IR illumination device controlled by a photocell.
+The stereo platform is composed of two CMOS USB cameras, 2.8mm focal length and 30cm of baseline, synchronized with an IR illumination device controlled by a photocell.
 A specific synchronization HW controls the external trigger of the cameras and the IR illumination.
 An UHF RFID reader with two UHF antennas is connected to the Ethernet card of the PC.
 Stereo and RFID data are synchronized via SW.